-If your specialist needs to examine your stomach in more detail to see if the cancer has spread, especially to the lining of the abdominal cavity (peritoneum), you may have a small operation called a laparoscopy.
+Your specialist may need to examine your stomach in more detail to see if the cancer has spread, especially to the lining of the abdominal cavity (peritoneum).
+If it has, you may need to have a small operation called a laparoscopy.

-This procedure is carried out under a general anaesthetic, which means you will be asleep.
+This procedure is carried out under a general anaesthetic, so you will be asleep.

 Computerised tomography (CT) or positron emission tomography (PET) scan

-CT scans or PET scans take a series of X-ray images of your body and a computer puts them together creating a detailed picture of the inside of your body.
+CT scans or PET scans take a series of X-ray images of your body.
+A computer then puts them together, creating a detailed picture of the inside of your body.

 These scans will help your doctor assess how advanced your cancer is.
 It allows them to see whether the cancerous cells have formed tumours anywhere else in the body.
 The scan helps your doctors work out which type of treatment will be most effective and appropriate for you.

 If your specialist thinks your stomach cancer may have spread to your liver, you may need to have a liver ultrasound.
 This type of scan uses high frequency sound waves to produce an image of your liver.

 One method of assessing stomach cancer uses a number system to measure the spread of the cancer: